nus-cs2103/website-base/admin/tp-tasks-fragment.md

 We call this the _alpha version_ because **this version is meant to be good enough for <tooltip content="testing done by internal testers">_alpha testing_</tooltip>** of the product.

 First, %%in task {{ thumb_small("1")}}%% we look back at the previous iteration, to see what we can learn from it.<br>
-Then, %%in {{ thumb_small("2")}}%% we plan features to be implemented in this version, while aiming to reach very close to the final product's feature set.<br>
+Then, %%in {{ thumb_small("2")}}%% we plan features to be implemented in this version, while aiming to come very close to the final product's feature set.<br>
 Finally, %%in {{ thumb_small("3")}}%% we implement those features to deliver the `{{ version_alpha }}`.

 ++**Things to note:**++{.text-info}